Amber Hunt (journalist)

 Amber Hunt (born August 26, 1978) is an American journalist, podcaster, and author known for reporting on true crime.

-She is the host and co-creator of three true crime podcasts, Accused, Aftermath, and Crimes of the Centuries and has published four true crime books.
-As of February 2020, she works as an investigative reporter at The Cincinnati Enquirer.
+She is the host and co-creator of three true crime podcasts, Accused, Aftermath, and Crimes of the Centuries and has published multiple true crime books.
+As of February 2020, she worked as an investigative reporter at The Cincinnati Enquirer.
+She left the newspaper in early 2025.